farddinkhan730/book-review-api/README.md

    MONGO_URI=mongodb+srv://<user>:<pass>@cluster.mongodb.net/mydb
    JWT_SECRET=your_jwt_secret
    ```
-Note :- My .env file is already present if you want your then delete and create your.
-Replace <user> and <pass> with your creds if you have using your .env.
+  Note :- My .env file is already present if you want your then delete and create your.Replace user and pass with your creds if you are using your .env.

 1. **Start the project**
    ```bash